 Individuals can also claim a deduction under section 80EEB for business expenses up to Rs 1,50,000.
-Any interest payments in excess of Rs 1,50,000 are deductible as business expenditure.
+Any interest payments in excess of Rs 1,50,000 are deductible as business expenditures.
 The car must be registered in the name of the owner of the business enterprise in order to be claimed as a business cost.

-Individual taxpayers should receive the interest paid certificate and have the relevant documentation on hand when filing the return, such as the tax invoice and loan paperwork.
+Individual taxpayers should receive the interest-paid certificate and have the relevant documentation on hand when filing the return, such as the tax invoice and loan paperwork.